NoLackinGSR/Wish-Granter/README.md

 ## Usage
 1. Import the "main.py" file into Burp
 2. Configure your AI configuration in local_config.json.
 A sample file is available.
-You can also configure it in the UI.
+You can also configure it in the UI.  **Please note that you must use the /api/v1/chat/completions endpoint.**
 3. Right-click on a request
 4. Select "Analyze with AI"
 5. View results in the Wish Granter tab